astropy/astroquery/docs/simbad/simbad.rst

 ..
 Warning::

-    Before astroquery v0.4.7, this was done with ``votable_fields``.
+    Before astroquery v0.4.8, this was done with ``votable_fields``.
 This is not the case anymore.
 See :ref:`SIMBAD evolutions <simbad-evolutions>`.

 Some query methods outputs can be customized.
 This is the case for:

-- `~astroquery.simbad.DeprecatedSimbadClass.query_criteria`
 - `~astroquery.simbad.SimbadClass.query_object`
 - `~astroquery.simbad.SimbadClass.query_objects`
 - `~astroquery.simbad.SimbadClass.query_region`
 - `~astroquery.simbad.SimbadClass.query_bibobj`

-Their default columns are:
+For these methods, the default columns in the output are:

 - main_id
 - ra